 The approach described above enables the reuse of link level data to model various network configurations.
 Furthermore, through the use of the link level data, an accurate power control model is implicitly included in the system level simulations that run at moderate complexity.

 The built-in CDMA Link level Data used in DL and UL can be found in Section 13.4.6.
-SEAMCAT allows you yo load your own library too.
+SEAMCAT allows you to load your own library too.

 CDMA DL Power Control Methodology (VOICE ONLY)